iov-one/weave/docs/index_old.rst

 weave.

-In this tutorial, you will learn how to serialize and model you data strucutres, define messages and handlers, expose queries, and read initial configuration from the genesis file.
+In this tutorial, you will learn how to serialize and model you data structures, define messages and handlers, expose queries, and read initial configuration from the genesis file.
 You will be able to build a new extension and tie it together with other extensions into a complete blockchain application.